BestTimesToVisit.com Logo

 When's the absolute best time to visit Halifax, and what should I pack for it?

-How do I get around Halifax like a local, and is it walkable?
+How do I get around Halifax without a car, and are there any local transit quirks?

-Are there any unique local events or festivals I should try to catch?
+Are there any unique cultural experiences or local customs I should be aware of?

 What is the cheapest month to visit Halifax, Canada?